dev-clemons/wtp-slides/slides.md

 ::left::

-- Python (Pyodide runs in a Webworker)
+- Python (Pyodide) runs in a Webworker
-  - UI does not freeze (single Threaded)
+  - UI does not freeze (single threaded)
-- Graphic Rendering can be done with callbacks
+- Graphic rendering is done with callbacks
+- Pausing execution is done with a SharedArrayBuffer

 ::right::